martin-fleck/momot/casestudy/modularization/index.md

 ---

 ## Modularization Case Study
-A well-known problem in software architecture design that can often not be solved through exhaustive approaches is the modularization problem where the aim is to produce high-quality object-oriented models by grouping classes into modules.
+A well-known problem in software architecture design that can often not be solved through exhaustive approaches is the modularization problem, where the aim is to produce high-quality object-oriented models by grouping classes into modules.
 Producing a class diagram where the right number of modules is chosen and a proper assignment of classes is realized is a non-trivial task, as the problem has an exponentially growing search space of potential partitions.

 ### Meta-Model